- Newfoundland and Labrador and Ontario have banned insurance companies from using an individual’s credit score to make auto rate risk calculations.

 - Take extraordinary circumstances into account (such as an illness or disability) when analyzing your credit report and score

 IBC’s Code of Conduct prohibits insurance companies from:

 - Denying or cancelling insurance policies based solely on a poor credit score

 - Denying a policy because an applicant doesn’t have any credit history

 How do I check my credit score?

 The two primary credit rating agencies operating in Canada are Equifax and TransUnion.
-Both will provide you with digital access to their records on you for a fee.
-You can also obtain a free paper copy of a consumer disclosure report (aka credit report) once a year.
+Both will provide you with digital access to your records for a fee.
+You can also obtain a free paper copy of a consumer disclosure report (a.k.a a credit report) once a year.
 However, you are required to mail either agency a letter along with photocopies of two pieces of identification.
 It takes approximately three weeks for Equifax or TransUnion to respond to your written request.